Setting initial scope

-Setting the initial analysis scope of your project
+Setting the initial scope of analysis for your project's source and test files.

 The initial analysis scope of a project must be defined for source code (also called main code) on one side and for test code on the other side.